gygelly/Candid/README.md

 Candid will **only** create deny for the rules (dos) you have defined.

+#### Can.settings.whitelistDB = true
+Database whitelisting is enabled by default.
+This is because meteor denies DB writes if no allows pass.
+If you have your own allow/deny calls you can set this to false and if no rules applies Candid will return true.

 #### Can.settings.whitelistClient = false
 Will catch all client routes.